tsuideni-works/tsuideni-works.github.io/user-guide.md

 # User Guide

 ## Share urls
-1. Use the browser (safari for iOS and chrome for Android) to navigate to the manga or chapter you want to read.
+1. Use the browser (Safari for iOS or Chrome for Android) to navigate to the manga or chapter you want to read, e.g. [here](https://tsuideni-works.github.io/manga.html) or [here](https://tsuideni-works.github.io/pages.html).
 2. Share the url to the application.

 ### iOS